aryn-ai/sycamore/docs/source/sycamore/transforms/merge.md

 ## Merge

 The merge transform is responsible for 'merging' elements into larger 'chunks'.
+This is also known as 'chunking.'

 The merge transform takes a single argument -- the `merger`, which contains the logic defining which elements to merge and how to merge them.
 The available mergers are listed below.
 More information can be found in the {doc}`API documentation </sycamore/APIs/low_level_transforms/merge_elements>`